 HiMY learned of the 30Mosques project during its first year tumblr-blogging Ramadan in New York City area Masjids.

-Inspired by the New York City 30Mosques project, for the past five Ramadans here in Ontario, HiMY has biked, hiked, used Greyhound, and the Train to reach Masjids and Islamic Centres around Toronto, and around the Province.
+Inspired by the New York City 30Mosques project, during past Ramadans in Ontario, HiMY has biked, hiked, used Greyhound, and the Train to reach Masjids and Islamic Centres around Toronto, and around the Province.

-All the while blogging daily Ramadan reports on his 30Masjids.ca website.
+All while blogging daily Ramadan reports on his 30Masjids.ca website.

 In doing so, he has learned that the Wider Muslim Community still has much to learn when it comes to Sustainability, The Environment, and what it means to be a Green Muslim.